ryz3006/alignzo-lite/DEPLOYMENT.md

 Before using the application, make sure to:

-1. Run the SQL migration in your Supabase SQL Editor:
+1. Run the SQL migrations in your Supabase SQL Editor:
-   - Copy the content from `database/schema.sql`
+   - Copy the content from `database/schema.sql` and paste it in the Supabase SQL Editor
+   - Execute the script
-   - Paste it in the Supabase SQL Editor
+   - Copy the content from `database/team_project_assignment.sql` and paste it in the Supabase SQL Editor
    - Execute the script

 2. Set up Firebase Authentication: